 Traditional Tibetan Medicine

 Kunye is a full body massage with a special focus on energy points and the flow of energy.
-Important energy points are treated with warm herbal compresses; then the energy channels are activated with special massage techniques.
+The most important energy points are first treated with small herbal stamps.
+Then the energy channels are massaged with herbal oil and special massage techniques.

-Kunye is a very effective method to rebalance disturbed energies and elements.
-The treatment takes approx. 90 minutes.
+Kunye is a very effective and pleasant method to re-balance disturbed energies and elements within the body.
+The session last approximately 90 minutes.

-Diverse energy points on the body are “massaged” with the appropriate herbal compresses.
-Dugs pa (pronounced: dugpa) are very relaxing.
-The treatment lasts approx. 45 – 60 minutes and resembles an ayurveda treatment with herbal compresses.
+Diverse energy points on the body are massaged with the appropriate compresses – herbal or mineral.
+Dugs pa (pronounced dougpa with the “ou” from “through”) has a very relaxing effect.
+The treatment lasts about 45 – 60 minutes and resembles an ayurveda treatment with large herbal stamps.
+The herbal or mineral contents are selected to attune to the client’s needs.